-This involved a joint working party of governors at both schools and resulted in a change to both schools’ health and safety policies.
+The first step was setting up a joint working party of governors at both schools (from which AWARE was excluded).
+This resulted in a change to both schools’ health and safety policies.
 The schools recognised the need for a precautionary approach and agreed to timed switch-offs, with the Infants activating Wi-Fi on just two afternoons a week (later increasing to two days) and the Juniors trialling a timed switch-off over 1.5 days.

-The policy has continued to be followed at the Infants school since the spring of 2016, with occasional exceptions when the head teacher has authorised an over-ride.
+The policy was implemented at the Infants school in the spring of 2016, with occasional exceptions when the head teacher authorised an over-ride.
+However, in June 2017, the school reverted to continuous Wi-Fi exposure following reports by teachers that they had lost lesson plans during the switch-off periods.

-However, the Juniors has reverted to continuous Wi-Fi exposure.
-The main reason for this is the staff requirement for constant access to wireless internet on their laptops.
-All the classrooms are wired and the children do not have tablets.
-Thus, the Wi-Fi is entirely for staff use.
+From 2015, when the Wi-Fi was installed, to the summer of 2017, the Juniors, apart from a brief trial period, opted for continuous internet access.
+The main reason given was the staff requirement for constant access to wireless internet on their laptops.
+All the classrooms are wired and the children do not have tablets, so the Wi-Fi was entirely for staff use.